Brent Huff

-Brent Huff (born March 11, 1961) is an American actor, writer and film director.
-Huff is best known for his recurring role of Smitty in the hit ABC show, The Rookie.
+Brent Huff (born March 11, 1961 in Springfield, Missouri) is an American actor, writer and film director.
+Huff is best known for his recurring role of Quigley Smitty in the ABC dramas The Rookie and The Rookie: Feds.
 He has also had recurring roles in Shameless, Pensacola: Wings of Gold and Black Scorpion.
-Some of Huff's other television appearances include, Mad Men, The West Wing, NCIS, Jag, and Cold Case.
+Some of Huff's other television appearances include Mad Men, The West Wing, NCIS, Jag, and Cold Case.

-Huff has written and directed many award-winning feature films and documentaries including, The Jackie Stiles Story, It's a Rockabilly World, Cat City, Chasing Beauty, Welcome to Paradise, A Genie's Tail and 100 Mile Rule.
+Huff has written and directed many award-winning feature films and documentaries including The Jackie Stiles Story, It's a Rockabilly World, Cat City, Chasing Beauty, Welcome to Paradise, A Genie's Tail and 100 Mile Rule.

+Career

 Huff grew up in Springfield, Missouri and attended Kickapoo High School.
 Both Huff and Brad Pitt are members of the Kickapoo Theater Hall-of-Fame.

 Huff was a Theater Major at the University of Missouri.

+Huff was considered one of the top male models in the 1980s and was represented by Ford Models in New York City as well as Fashion Models in Milan.
+Huff worked with designers such a Gianni Versace, Giorgio Armani, Valentino and Calvin Klein.

+During the "golden era" of b-grade actions films in the 1980s, Huff was a cult favorite.
+He has filmed in countries such as South Africa, Philippines, Thailand, Austria, France, Italy, Argentina, Russia, Serbia and Romania.

+Huff studied acting in both New York City and Los Angeles.
+He has directed numerous narrative and documentary films.
+He is comfortable both in front and behind the camera.
+Huff was focused mostly on directing in 2018 when he booked a recurring role on the hit Showtime show, Shameless.
+In his first episode of Shameless he was directed by William H. Macy.